 - Learn the meanings of local or national Aboriginal and Torres Strait Islander place names and words.

-- Invite an Indigenous sportsperson or artist to visit you.
+- Invite a First Nations sportsperson or artist to visit you.

 - Invite Aboriginal or Torres Strait Islander dancers to perform.

 - Host a community BBQ or luncheon.

 Visit our NAIDOC Downloads page to help you on your way!